 As of November 04, 2020, at 8:30 PM, the total of laboratory-confirmed and probable COVID-19 cases reported among Connecticut residents is 77060, including 72261 laboratory-confirmed and 4799 probable cases.
 Three hundred eighty patients are currently hospitalized with laboratory-confirmed COVID-19.
 There have been 4656 COVID-19-associated deaths.

 In Connecticut during the early months of this pandemic, it became increasingly clear that it would be necessary to track probable COVID-19 cases and deaths, in addition to laboratory-confirmed (molecular test) cases and deaths.
+It’s now pretty clear that the laboratories that are conducting testing will need increased staff, equipment and also more pharma fridges in order to store samples provided by members of the public.
 This was needed to better measure the burden and impact of this disease in our communities and is now part of the national surveillance case definition for COVID-19.
 Prior to June 1, probable and confirmed cases were reported together.

 Among towns with at least 5 new cases during October 18-31, sixty-eight towns had an average rate of 15 or more cases per 100,000 population per day, shown in red in the map below.